DBS yuu Card MoneySmart Review (2025)—Earn 18% Cash Rebate or 10 Miles per Dollar

 Online Promo

-at yuu merchants, with no min. spend and no cap
+at participating merchants with no min. spend

 on all other spend